 (3) For the purposes of this section, it is irrelevant whether the evidence being considered by the Court of Appeal would have been admissible in trial A against the acquitted accused.

-[Section 46I inserted by No. 9 of 2012 s.
+[Section 46I inserted: No. 9 of 2012 s.
 4.]

 46J.
 Meaning of tainted acquittal